hy-xiong/alpr_vid/README.md

 ```

 ## Run
-**All path will be assumed relative to the folder containing this repo**
+**All input output file path will be relative to the
+folder containing this repo**

 First, run `run_alpr.py` to detect license plate in each given time step
 - `time` unit is second